themkat/dockerfiles/intellij_idea/README.md

 The option `--name myidea` is simply to create a name for the container.
 That way you can restart it with the same file system and settings once you are done.

 You may want to create a shared volume to use your workspace inside the container.
+To do this create a new volume in the command like this `-v /path/to/your/workspace:/workspace` (have it before `-it`).
+That way, your workspace becomes accessible inside the container from the path `/workspace`.